microbialinformatics/assignment02/README.md

 ```
 ## [1] 16
 ```
+Answer: median weight among all observations is 16g

 * How many PMG mice were there?
-Answer: There are 53 observations of PMG from 23 mice

 ```r
 #using summary feature to look at number in SP categories